harshbafnaa/english-to-hinglish-translator/README.md

-# Hinglish to Hindi Translator
+# Hindi to Hinglish Translator

-This is a simple web application built with Streamlit that translates Hinglish (a mixture of Hindi and English) sentences to Hindi.
-It also replaces Hinglish words with their English equivalents.
+This is a simple web application built with Streamlit that translates English sentences to Hinglish (a mixture of Hindi and English).

 ## Table of Contents